mlevison/APR-Markdown-Export/glossary/scrummaster-role/index.md

 ---
 title: "ScrumMaster Role"
 date: "2021-07-27"
+excerpt: 'The **ScrumMaster** is one of the more poorly-named aspects of Scrum.
+The intended meaning'
 ---

 The **ScrumMaster** is one of the more poorly-named aspects of Scrum.
 The intended meaning isn’t to imply a controller or giver of orders.
 Rather, a ScrumMaster is expected to have Mastery of the knowledge of Scrum. _This is a fairly tall order since Scrum touches on many parts of organizational life so true mastery takes years._